valeriiaevtushenko-arch/f-and-b-financial-model/README.md

 ### 1. 3-Statement Model & Valuation (`excel-model/`)
 Built Income Statement, Balance Sheet, and Cash Flow with a revolver/term-loan debt schedule, scenario drivers (Base/Upside/Downside), and WACC-based NPV valuation.

 **Modeling gap found and fixed:** The revolver interest was initially calculated but the circular reference handling wasn't fully protected.
-I corrected the circularity switch logic, which revealed that interest expense had been understated by approximately 2,500 — and the revolver hits its $20M limit four months earlier than the uncorrected version showed.

-This revealed a materially larger cash shortfall than initially modeled — Interest rose from 219 to 2,795, and the revolver hits its **$20M limit** in August 2024 (four months earlier than the uncorrected model showed), with the minimum cash covenant breached for the remainder of the year.
+I corrected the circularity switch logic, which revealed that interest expense had been understated by approximately 2,500 — and the revolver hits its $20M limit in August 2024 (four months earlier than the uncorrected model showed), with the minimum cash covenant breached for the remainder of the year.

 ### 2. Metric Correction (`sql/02_ebitda_correction.sql`)
 Identified that a column named `net_income` at the segment level was actually **EBITDA** (Revenue − COGS − Opex only).
 Renamed consistently across the SQL, Excel model, and presentation.